-Unlike Windows, most Linux apps will not ask you to choose where you want to install them.
-Also unlike Windows, Linux apps aren’t all located in a single program folder.
+Unlike Windows, most Linux apps will not ask you to choose the installation location.
+Unlike Windows, Linux apps aren’t all located in a single program folder.
 The same apps can have bits and pieces scattered all over the system.
 The desktop file is simply a shortcut that contains information about the location of an app’s executable file, its name, icon, etc. So today we’ll see how you can create a .desktop file for an app that doesn’t create one on its own.
 Unfortunately, as you use Linux more and more, you’ll find more and more such apps.

 I’ll use the Android Messages app for this demonstration.
 No, by the way, Android Messages does not have a special app for Linux.
 You can create one though, using Nativefier.
 And then you’ll have an executable file that you’ll probably want to add to the app launcher.
 Chances are if you’re here you probably already have such an app.
 The .desktop files for all the apps you can see in your app launcher are located generally in “~/.local/share/applications” or “/usr/share/applications/” so that’s where we’ll be placing ours as well.